Buying a Second Home at the Beach

 The idea of breathing in salt laden air while gazing out over the ocean from my own beach house porch, was intoxicating to me, even as a kid.

-If you’re at a place in your life where that possibility is open to you, this is where you’ll get clarity on how to buy a beach house the right way.
+If you’re at a place in your life where that possibility is open to you, this is where you’ll get clarity on how to buy second home the right way.

 Ultimate GUIDE to Buying a Second Home